w3c/wai-media-guide/captions.md

 * _subtitles_ in areas that use "caption" terminology
 * _interlingual subtitles_ in areas that use "intralingual subtitles" terminology

 _Subtitles_ are implemented like captions.
-Subtitles are usually only the spoken audio (for people who can hear the audio but do not know the spoken language).
+Subtitles/intralingual subtitles are usually only the spoken audio (for people who can hear the audio but do not know the spoken language).
 They can be a translation of the caption content, including non-speech audio information.

 #### Interactive Transcripts from Captions